yuja/jj/docs/git-compatibility.md

 replaced all the other paths in your repo.
 You will probably want to run `jj abandon` to get back to the state with the unresolved conflicts.

 Change IDs are stored in git commit headers as reverse hex encodings.
-These is a non-standard header and is not preserved by all `git` tooling.
+This is a non-standard header and is not preserved by all `git` tooling.
 For example, the header is preserved by a `git commit --amend`, but is not preserved through a rebase operation.
 GitHub and other major forges seem to preserve them for the